-BiographyI attended the University of Illinois at Urbana Champaign (UIUC), where I received a bachelor's of science and master's of science in mechanical engineering.
-I stayed in the UIUC community for 15 years, where I continued my education while gaining a variety of unique experiences as a student, educator, scientist and engineer from 1988 until 2003
+I attended the University of Illinois at Urbana Champaign (UIUC) for my bachelor's of science and master's of science in mechanical engineering.
+After my master's work, I stayed in the UIUC community for another 15 years, where I continued my education at UIUC, while also gaining a variety of unique experiences as an educator, scientist, and engineer.

 Engineering to Education

-I received my certification in 1995 and became a middle school teacher that year, at Urbana Middle School, whereI had student taught with my cooperating teachers: Jan Hari and Kevin Erlinger.
-I worked at the Urbana and Champaign middle schools for five years, first as a regular classroom teacher in Urbana, and then two years later as the gifted teacher for all middle school science and mathematics students in Champaign. .
+I received my teacher certification in 1995, left engineering, and became a full middle school teacher that year, at Urbana Middle School, whereI had student taught with my cooperating teachers: Jan Hari and Kevin Erlinger.
+For the next five years, I worked in the Urbana and Champaign middle schools, first as a regular classroom teacher in Urbana, and the remaining years later as the gifted teacher for middle school science and mathematics students in Champaign.
 While teaching, I evaluated some science education outreach efforts at UIUC, served as a regional and state judge for the Science Olympiad, and trained in-service teacher educators in computer-based teaching and learning tools.

-Education to Education Reform
+Education to Instructional Design

 From 2000 to 2003 I became more heavily involved in training educators and researchers in the use of computer based teaching and learning tools.
 Some of the tools included TI graphing calculators, digital probes, NetLogo (and StarLogo), Web-based Science Inquiry Environment, World Watcher, Project Interactivate, Stella, RiverWeb, Mathematica, Chemviz and Biology Student Workbench.
 I co-conducted seminars and workshops for in-service teachers and faculty in computational science, modeling and visualization with EdGrid, the National Computational Science Leadership Program, the SuperComputing 2002 (SC2002) Education Program, the SuperComputing 2003 (SC2003) Education Program, Revitalize, the National Computational Science Institute, and CSynergy.
 In the summer of 2003, I was also the lead instructor for the UIUC College of Engineering weeklong G.A.M.E.S. computer science camp for 8th-9th grade girls, which used NetLogo as a platform for the students to create their own computer games.